jtbandurski/Conditioning-Cooperation/README.md

 This repository contains codebase and results used in my Master's thesis titled:

-Conditioning cooperation  with property rights in Multi-agent Reinforcement Learning tragedy of the commons setting
+*Conditioning cooperation  with property rights in Multi-agent Reinforcement Learning tragedy of the commons setting*

-This is a fork of Melting Pot Contest @ Neurips 2023 repository, which was very helpful to start raining agents.
+This is a fork of Melting Pot Contest @ Neurips 2023 repository, which was very helpful to start training agents.
+The computations were run on AWS and WandB was used to track the experiments.

 ## Baselines